 It’s quite self-explanatory, but let’s go through the items and check the structure of each one of the above.
-If you want to go deeper, I recommend checking Wikipedia’s entry on this that has a lot more detail, but starting, let’s keep it simple.
+If you want to go deeper, I recommend checking Wikipedia’s entry on this with a lot more detail, but let’s keep it simple.

 BEGIN:VCALENDAR VERSION: 2.0 BEGIN:VEVENT

 The application starts reading the file and knows that this is a Calendar (VCALENDAR) file with version 2 (V2.0) of the structure, and it has an even (VEVENT).
-Consider this as the start of the definition of the event.
+So consider this as the start of the definition of the event.

 Some events have URLs for stuff like meeting rooms, websites, and more, so here’s where you put the URL that you want your calendar to point to.
 You can add this to the description also.

 The “DTSTART” has the start date of the event.
-Note that the date format has to be in the ISO 8601 (catchy name, right?!?! 😀) above.
+Note that the date format must be in the ISO 8601 (catchy name, right?!?! 😀) above.
 YYYYMMDDThhmmssZ, so I the example: